 The TNU obtained its home in July 2012 when the group moved into a UZH building at Wilfriedstr.
 6. This building underwent reconstruction in order to provide a unique research space which integrates computational scientists and clinicians under one roof and provides a custom-designed research clinic for evaluating the practical utility of computational models in patient studies.

 The building's refurbishment and the general setup of laboratories lasted until summer 2013 and were overseen by Sandra Iglesias, Jakob Heinzle, Suzanne Wilde and Klaas Enno Stephan.
-Helene Haker became the Clinical Head of the TNU in 2013.
-The EEG labs were established 2013 by Gabor Stefanics.
+Helene Haker became the Clinical Head of the TNU in 2013., followed by Helen Schmidt in 2019 The EEG labs were established 2013 by Gabor Stefanics.

 At its foundation in 2012, the TNU consisted of a handful of scientists; within a few years, we have grown to include more than 30 researchers, clinicians, technicians and administrators.
 This was possible thanks to the support of various institutions and foundations, including